| Other Links |

 - Does your partner track your time, control your money, or make you explain all of your actions or spending to him or her?

 - How does your partner handle anger?
-Do you ever feel intimidated or frightened by your partner?
+Do you feel intimidated/frightened by your partner?

 - Has your partner ever threatened to hurt loved ones, or threatened to hurt himself/herself?